Mihso/blame-rufus/README.md

 Things to do before hand:

-This project is made with Python and utilizes GitPython, so you would need do install it by typing in the command line:
+This project is made with Python and utilizes GitPython, so you would need to install it by typing in the command line:

     pip install GitPython